Statutes

 10. Membership fee

-The Board determines the necessary membership fees to carry out the Work programme and the Plan of action.
+The Board determines the necessary membership fees to carry out the work of IUT.
 The membership fees should be payable as a fixed sum per calendar year in the currency decided by the Board.
 Membership fees shall be payable by members upon their acceptance as Board Members or Members.

-1. Invoices for membership fee, for the following year, should be sent out by the Executive Committee not later than December 31.
-Membership fees should have reached IUT by the latest of March 31, operative year.
+1. Invoices for membership fee, for the current year, should be sent out not later than 31 March.
+Membership fees should have reached IUT by the latest of 30 April, operative year.

-2. Any Board Member who has failed to pay full membership fee by March 31, operative year, will be asked to present, at the next following Board meeting, reasons why the payment is delayed.
-The Board then decides on possible measures.
+2. Any Board Member who has failed to pay full membership fee by 30 April, operative year, will be asked to present, at the next following Executive Committee meeting, reasons why the payment is delayed.
+The Executive Committee then recommends possible measures by the Board.

-3. Any Member who has not paid the membership fee by March 31, operative year, will remain as Associate Member until the full fee has been paid.
+3. Any Member who has not paid the membership fee by 30 April, operative year, will remain as an Associate Member until the full fee has been paid.

 4. Supplements payable because of an increase in the amount of the fee shall be paid within six months after the decision of the Board.